Grand Teton National Park Photography Workshop

 Mountain reflections

-Reflections in the Tetons can be extraordinary, and we're ready when they appear.
-We talk through when symmetry strengthens a frame and when it weakens it, and how to position yourself so reflections support the scene.
-If reflections aren't cooperating, we pivot by changing the composition so the photograph isn't dependent on them, because strong images do not require perfect conditions.
+Reflections in the Tetons, especially at places like Oxbow Bend, can be extraordinary.
+We talk through when symmetry strengthens a frame and when it weakens it, and how to position yourself so reflections support the scene rather than dominate it.
+If conditions are not cooperating, we adjust the composition so the photograph is not dependent on a perfect mirror.

 Wildlife opportunities

-This is a landscape workshop first, but the Tetons are the Tetons—wildlife happens.
-If there are respectful opportunities, Andy will help you handle the basics quickly: stabilizing, choosing shutter speed without panic, and keeping settings simple under pressure.
+This is a landscape workshop first, but wildlife encounters are always possible.
+When respectful opportunities arise, Andy will help you respond quickly and calmly: stabilizing, choosing shutter speed, and keeping settings simple under pressure.
 No chasing.
 No crowd behavior.
-Just being ready when the park offers a gift.
+Just readiness when the park offers a moment.

 Why June is ideal in the Tetons